Finance & Tax Consultants

 The cap applies to loans with a debt-to-income ratio exceeding six times the borrower’s annual household income.
 By implementing this restriction, APRA aims to mitigate potential risks associated with high DTI loans, which are increasingly attracting attention in a volatile economic environment.
 Here are some key aspects of the new restrictions:

-• The 20% cap will specifically target high DTI loans, both for investor and owner-occupier categories.
+• The 20% cap specifically targets high DTI loans, both for investor and owner-occupier categories.

 • This regulation helps prevent investor loans from crowding out first-time home buyers.